 Here is one of the examples of how modality screens should be implemented in mobile app UX design:

 [Image source - iOS Human Interface Guidelines]

-Another at hand recommendation would be to make your modality popovers the least incentive - because users still attain the right to turn your app’s push-notifications off, and an an incentive screen might tempt them to do so.
+Another at-hand recommendation would be to make your modality popovers the least incentive - because users still attain the right to turn your app’s push-notifications off, and an incentive screen might tempt them to do so.

-If you take Instagram, Facebook, Twitter or any other popular network - you get to notice the in-app feed consists out of content of different types of content, and the best possible mobile app ux design is when the content is recognizable; when a user does not need to read the texts attached to understand whether it is a video or photo post as the thumbnails are self-explanatory.
+One of the most underrated best practices in UX mobile design.
+If you take Instagram, Facebook, Twitter or any other popular network - you get to notice the in-app feed consists out of the content of different types of content, and the best possible mobile app UX design is when the content is recognizable; when a user does not need to read the texts attached to understand whether it is a video or photo post as the thumbnails are self-explanatory.
 Here is the concept of an application advertising various night-life activities where the content segmentation was implemented.